 Dr. Andrea M. Matwyshyn is an academic and author whose work focuses on the intersection of technology design, innovation policy, and law.
-In particular, her work engages with questions of information security/ "cybersecurity," artificial intelligence/machine learning and "data ethics," health tech and infodemiology, disinformation and technology fraud, legal rights in information, privacy and technology competition, and workforce pipeline policy.
+In particular, her work engages with questions of information security/ "cybersecurity" and safety, artificial intelligence/machine learning and "data ethics," health tech and infodemiology, disinformation and technology fraud, legal rights in information, privacy and technology competition, and technology workforce pipeline policy.
 Her full vitae is available here.

-Professor Matwyshyn is a (tenured full) professor in the law school and engineering school at Penn State, the Associate Dean of Innovation at Penn State Law (University Park), and the founding director of the Penn State PILOT Lab (Policy Innovation Lab of Tomorrow), an interdisciplinary technology policy lab, and the Anuncia Donecia Songsong Manglona Lab for Gender and Economic Equity, a technology equity lab and clinic.
-She is also a faculty affiliate of the Center for Internet and Society at Stanford Law School and a Senior Fellow of the Cyber Statecraft Initiative at the Atlantic Council's Brent Scowcroft Center on International Security.
-In 2019-2020, she is a Fellow of the John W. Kluge Center in the Library of Congress.
+Professor Matwyshyn is a full professor in the law school and engineering school at Penn State, the Associate Dean of Innovation at Penn State Law (University Park), and the founding faculty director of both the Penn State PILOT Lab (Policy Innovation Lab of Tomorrow), an interdisciplinary technology policy lab, and the Anuncia Donecia Songsong Manglona Lab for Gender and Economic Equity, a technology equity lab and clinic.
+She is also a member of the steering committee of the Penn State Center for Socially Responsible Artificial Intelligence and a faculty affiliate of both the Bioethics Program at Penn State and the Penn State Institute for Computational Data Sciences, as well as an affiliate scholar of the Center for Internet and Society at Stanford Law School.

 She has worked in both the public and the private sector.
 In 2022-2023, she served as both a Senior Special Advisor on Law, Technology, and the Digital Economy to the U.S. Federal Trade Commission's Bureau of Consumer Protection and as a Senior Special Advisor on Information Security and Data Privacy to the U.S. Consumer Financial Protection Bureau's Office of Enforcement.
-Previously, in 2014, she served as the Senior Policy Advisor/ Academic in Residence at the U.S. Federal Trade Commission.
+Previously, in 2014, she served as the Senior Policy Advisor/ Academic in Residence at the Federal Trade Commission.
 In 2015, she led a team of proponents to obtain a security research exemption to Section 1201 of the Digital Millennium Copyright Act, permitting consumer IoT, medical device software, and voting system firmware to be security tested for the first time without fear of copyright sanction.
-Also as public service, she has testified in Congress and before various regulatory agencies on issues of information security regulation, and she maintains ongoing policy engagement.
+Also as public service, she has testified in Congress and before various regulatory agencies on issues of information security regulation, IoT, machine learning and other technology regulatory issues.
 Prior to becoming an academic, she was a corporate attorney in private practice, focusing her work on technology transactions.
 She continues to maintain collaborative technology industry relationships and has authored articles for the popular business press.
 In particular, her "landmark" piece The Internet of Bodies has generated international interest in the business and think tank/ policy community.